Accounting for scalar non-Gaussianity in secondary gravitational waves

 We should mention here that there arises a sharp spike in the $\fnl(k_1,k_2,k_3)$ at the point where there is a sharp downward spike in the power spectrum, occurring before the rise and the peak in the range of wavenumbers.
 This indicates power spectrum reaching very small values.
-Hence, quantities like $\ns(k)$ or $\fnl(k_1,k_2,k_3)$ that contain power spectrum in their denominators of their definitions, may incur spuriously large values at this wavenumber.
+Hence, quantities such as $\fnl(k_1,k_2,k_3)$ or the scalar spectral index $\ns(k)$ that contain power spectrum in their denominators of their definitions, may incur spuriously large values at this wavenumber.
 Therefore, care should be taken when dealing with such anomalous values.
 In our calculation, we have regulated the value of $\fnl$ around the region by introducing a cutoff of $10$.
 This implies that any value of $|\fnl|$ which is larger than $10$ is taken to be $10$.